oneapi-src/oneDNN/README.md

 ### Runtime Dependencies

-When DNNL is built from source, the library runtime dependencies and specific versions are defined by the build environment.
+When oneDNN is built from source, the library runtime dependencies and specific versions are defined by the build environment.

 #### Linux